-4.2.23 http Statement Grammar
+4.2.21 http Statement Grammar

 '''

 http <string> {

 endpoints { <quoted_string>; ... };

-listener-clients <integer>;

-streams-per-connection <integer>;

 };

 '''

-4.2.24 http Statement Definition and Usage
+4.2.22 http Statement Definition and Usage

 The http statement is used to configure HTTP endpoints on which to listen for DNS-over-HTTPS (DoH) queries.
 This configuration can then be referenced by a listen-on or listen-on-v6 statement to cause named to listen for incoming requests over HTTPS.